 And when the woman had ended her song, Connla made a leap from his people into the shining boat, and they saw him sailing away from them far off and as if in a mist, as far as their eyes could see.
-It is away across the sea they went, and they have never come back again, and only the gods know where was it they went. lady gregory
+It is away across the sea they went, and they have never come back again, and only the gods know where was it they went. gods and fighting men

-Chapter XIV - Tadg In Manannan's Islands
+Chapter XIV -- Tadg In Manannan's Islands